 Luckily, restarting your stylus probably isn’t necessary.
-Instead, use the fixes below, which will work with both first- and second-generation Apple Pencils.
+Instead, use the fixes below.
+They will work with both first- and second-generation Apple Pencils.

 Plug in for power

 You can keep an eye on Pencil battery levels by using the Battery widget in Notification Center.
-If yours doesn’t appear there, wait for it to charge up a little bit, then look for it again.
+If your stylus doesn’t appear there, wait for it to charge up a little bit, then look for it again.